Regulations for evacuation schemes

 The evacuation scheme for the building must:

-Refer to regulation 28(external link).
+Refer to regulation 28(opens in a new tab).

 As part of an approved evacuation scheme, building owners may be required to complete trial evacuations and/or an evacuation training programme at the frequency specified in your approved scheme.